Substances of Human Origin (SoHO)

 EU Council Schedules Working Party Meeting On Proposal To Simplify Medical And In Vitro Diagnostic Device Rules

-The EU Council has commenced formal discussions on a legislative proposal to simplify the Medical Devices (MDR) and In Vitro Diagnostic (IVDR) frameworks.
-This initiative signals a strategic shift toward reducing administrative burdens and modernizing requirements for digital labeling, cybersecurity, and nanomaterials to improve market access.
+EU Council has initiated formal discussions on a legislative proposal to simplify the Medical Devices and In Vitro Diagnostic Regulations.
+This signals a strategic shift toward reducing administrative burdens while modernizing requirements for digital labeling, cybersecurity, and nanomaterial safety to improve market access.

 data.consilium.europa.euEuropean UnionEuropean Union